 When I owned my shop, time off was really scarce.
 Like, really really.
-Like, I went almost year without having two days off together.
+Like, I went almost a year without having two days off together.

 So when I did find the time to get out of the UK (because leaving the country was genuinely the best – and only – way to distance myself from work), I found ways to hit two places at once.
 Denmark and Sweden.
 Amsterdam and Berlin.
 Gibraltar and Morocco.